flipperdevices/flipperzero-good-faps/picopass/.catalog/README.md

 1. Run `loclass` from the picopass main menu
 2. Present the flipper to the reader.
 3. Collect responses until the progress bar is full.

-NOTE: If the screen says “Got std key”, the reader is not elite or custom keyed.
+NOTE: If the screen says “Got std key” AND stays on 0/18, the reader is not elite or custom keyed.

 ### Offline part